vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 one platform---and all while remaining remarkably approachable for new teams.

-In this article, we'll explain how to connect a Peakboard application to a Snowflake database.
-We'll use an ODBC driver for our approach.
-However, there may be other options for connecting to Snowflake.
+In this article, we'll explain how to connect a Peakboard application to a Snowflake database, by using an ODBC driver.
+(However, there may be other options for connecting to Snowflake.)

 Snowflake offers a JSON-based REST API and a full range of language-specific connectors.
 Check out their [REST API